 St. James’ Roman Catholic Church was founded in 1837.
 It was designed by the Victorian architect A.W.
 N. Pugin.
 Abbey stones were used in its construction and its Romanesque architectural style gives a flavour of what the Abbey church once may have looked like.

 The Abbey Gateway remained in use after the demolition of most of the other Abbey buildings.
-It was used as the school room of the Abbey School which was famously attended by Jane Austen in 1785.
+It was used as the school room of the Reading Ladies Boarding School which was famously attended by Jane Austen in 1785.
+In 1861 the Gateway collapsed in a gale, shortly after funds had been raised for vital conservation.
+Instead the Gate had to be substantially rebuilt.
+This work was completed by Sir George Gilbert Scott, a Victorian architect known for his Gothic Revival work.
+It was fully restored in 2017-2018.

 In 1855, the Forbury (once the outer court of the Abbey) was acquired by the Council (then the Reading Corporation).
 It was then that the Forbury Gardens were laid out with formal flower beds, exotic trees and ornamental features re-using Abbey stones.
 Since the time of the Abbey, the Forbury has always been a space for the people of Reading.